 Parsing Sequence Groups with Separators

+Parsing child elements is described first.
+Parsing for child groups is described in Section 14.2.2.3.

 When an element is required and is not an array then one occurrence is always expected along with its separator.
-The dfdl:separatorSuppressionPolicy is not applicable and the implied behavior is 'never'.
+The dfdl:separatorSuppressionPolicy of the sequence has no effect (nothing is eligible for suppression).
 Otherwise the behaviour is dependent on dfdl:occursCountKind.

 When dfdl:occursCountKind is 'fixed' then XSDL minOccurs must equal maxOccurs and that many occurrences are always expected along with their separators.
-The dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'never'.
+The dfdl:separatorSuppressionPolicy of the sequence has no effect (nothing is eligible for suppression).

 When dfdl:occursCountKind is 'expression' the number of occurrences is given by dfdl:occursCount and exactly that many occurrences are always expected along with their separators.
-The dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'never'.
+The dfdl:separatorSuppressionPolicy of the sequence has no effect (nothing is eligible for suppression).

 When dfdl:occursCountKind is 'parsed' any number of occurrences and their separators are expected.
-Schema Definition ErrorThe dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'anyEmpty'.
+The dfdl:separatorSuppressionPolicy of the sequence must be 'anyEmpty' and it is a Schema Definition Error otherwise.

 When dfdl:occursCountKind is 'stopValue', any number of occurrences and their separators are expected followed by the stop value and its separator.
-The dfdl:separatorSuppressionPolicy is not applicable and the implied behaviour is 'anyEmpty'.
+The dfdl:separatorSuppressionPolicy of the sequence has no effect.

-When dfdl:occursCountKind is 'implicit', between XSDL minOccurs and maxOccurs (inclusive) occurrences and their separators are expectedThe dfdl:separatorSuppressionPolicy is applicable and determines when separators are expected for optional zero-length occurrences.
+When dfdl:occursCountKind is 'implicit', between XSDL minOccurs and maxOccurs (inclusive) occurrences and their separators are expected, according to the dfdl:separatorSuppressionPolicy of the sequence.

 The behaviour for 'implicit' is more fully expressed in matrix form.
 The cells in the matrix give the number of occurrences of element values that are expected in the data stream when parsing, for the different values of dfdl:separatorSuppressionPolicy.
 The number of occurrences also depends whether XSDL maxOccurs is unbounded or not, and the position of the element in the sequence.
 The number of separators can be inferred from this, taking into account dfdl:separatorPosition.